Gold mining in Alaska: Chisana-White River district

 Gold production from this area is balanced between 78,000 ounces of placer and 66,000 ounces of lode gold.
 Directly south of the Fortymile district, the Chisana district includes headwaters of the Nabesna and White rivers, and tributaries of the Tanana River; it includes parts of the Wrangell Mountains and the Alaska Range.
 Difficulties of location, lack of water, and small deposit size limited placer activity.

 The Nabesna underground lode mine produced gold-copper-silver ore between 1930 and WWII.

 Kantishna district

 The Kantishna Gold Rush began soon after The Nome Nugget printed the headline “FOUND HIGH GRADE GOLD” on September 9, 1903.
-Located on the north flanks of Denali (Mount McKinley), the District was a hard place to operate a mine.
+Located on the north flanks of Denali, the District was a hard place to operate a mine.
 Nevertheless, some of the largest gold nuggets found in Alaska have been found in the area, including the 9th largest (92 troy ounces).
 92,000 ounces of placer gold and 8000 ounces of gold from lode mines has come from the district.
 Today, the district is located within Denali National Park and Preserve.